Mount Tenabo: Geography

 The summit elevation of Mount Tenabo is 9,157 ft, which is 5000 ft above the surrounding valleys.
 Its base is covered with scrub pine.
 The summit and 1500 ft below is overgrown with grass and shrubs.
 Approximately 25 miles to the north is the Humboldt River and its valley.
 Eastward, there are hills and valleys.
 To the west is the Smoky Valley, Mount Hope, Bunker Hill, and other peaks of the Toiyabe Range.
 Mount Tenabo, east of and near the north end of the Toiyabe Range, is about 30 miles south of Beowawe.

 At an area approximately 3000 ft above the mountain's base, a vein of silver-bearing quartz cuts through obliquely, penetrating into the valley after for 18650 ft.
 Its width is 400 ft.
 This vein (stratum) contains ore beds, and is encased in crystalline limestone.

 History

-Silver ore was discovered at Mount Tenabo in 1862 by a group of New Mexicans.
+Silver ore was discovered at Mount Tenabo in 1862.
 By the later half of the 1860s, there were at least 20 working mills.
 In 2008, the Te-Moak tribe, the Timbisha tribe and others sought an emergency injunction that would have halted further development of Barrick Gold's Cortez Hills mining operation which includes facilities on the slopes of Mount Tenabo.
 As of July 2016, mining continues while the BLM prepares a court-ordered supplemental environmental impact statement.